jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 When this section applies
-(1) This section applies when a party to a financial arrangement— (a) changes from the fair value method to another method; and (b) is required under section EW 29(13) to calculate a base price adjustment at the date of the change.
+(1) This section applies when a party to a financial arrangement— (a) changes from the fair value method to another method; and (b) is required under section EW 29(13) to calculate a base price adjustment at the end of the first income year for which the replacement method is used for the financial arrangement.
 Consideration
-(2) The person is treated as having been paid an amount equal to the market value of the financial arrangement on the date of the change.
+(2) The person is treated as having been paid an amount equal to the market value of the financial arrangement at the end of the first income year for which the replacement method is used for the financial arrangement.

 **Consideration when legal defeasance has occurred**